lucarin91/SR-seminar/slides.md

-### Netflix Fido
+## Problem of this approach
+- generate a lot of additional traffic in the network
+- need an infrastructure implementation *(cloud provider have to adopt it)*
+- difficulties to deploy the security VM machine in the optimal nodes

+## Other approaches
+- Infrastructure and/or platform-based security approaches, such as **VMware vCNS**, **NSX**.
+They implement their physical counterpart (like switches, firewalls and routers).

+- Application-based security software like **FIDO** by Netflix.
-Application-based security approaches, such as in Netflix Fido analyze API-level behaviors within cloud applications to build application profiles and then use the profiles to detect anomalous patterns.
+They analyze API-level behaviors within cloud applications and detect anomalous patterns.

-They, however, have two drawbacks:
-- the analysis often uses hooks within the VM or the application to monitor the APIs and other application behaviors.
-If an adversary successfully compromises a microservice and escalates the privileges to control the VM that hosts the service, it can easily subvert the security of this framework.
-- this approach usually lacks the visibility into the underlying infrastructure, thus may lack capability to respond to the conditions (e.g. they cannot redirect traffic by themselves and need some infrastructure support).

 note:
+Infrastructure and/or platform-based security approaches, such as VMware vCNS [18], NSX [19], etc., extend the hypervisor/platform to provide distributed, and sometimes inline, monitoring for the cloud applications.
+They mostly try to implement monitoring techniques inspired by their physical counterparts (e.g. SPAN and/or TAP ports) in distributed virtual switches [20], firewalls [21] and routers [22].
+Our work introduces flexibility to these techniques with more fine grained and dynamic control, and augments microservice-specific context to address security issues that are important for this architecture.

 Application-based security approaches, such as in Netflix Fido analyze API-level behaviors within cloud applications to build application profiles and then use the profiles to detect anomalous patterns.
-They, however, have two drawbacks.
-First, the analysis often uses hooks within the VM or the application to monitor the APIs and other application behaviors.
-If an adversary successfully compromises a microservice and escalates the privileges to control the VM that hosts the service, it can easily subvert the security of this framework.
-Second, this approach usually lacks the visibility into the underlying infrastructure, thus may lack capability to respond to the conditions (e.g. they cannot redirect traffic by themselves and need some infrastructure support).
+Possible problems:
+- the hooks are inside the virtual machine and that can be compressed
+- lacks of visibility in the underlying infrastructure

-### Conclusion
+## Conclusion
 The microservice architecture is a style that is increasingly gaining popularity both in academia and in the industrial world.

 Its not a totally new approach but actually a improvement of really know infrastructure as OO or SOA.

-It is needed, also in the security field, standardization and research to resolve the new problem that raise from this use.
+It is needed, also in the security field, standardization and research to resolve the new problem raised.